littlemex/zenn/books/security-of-the-mcp-english/chapter10.md

 **1. Types of IDs**

 Returning to the Streamable HTTP specification, there are **1/ Message ID:** As already explained, the ID included in JSON-RPC 2.0 requests and responses.
 This ID ensures the uniqueness of messages within the JSON-RPC 2.0 scope and is necessary for consistency. **2/ Session ID:** Next, there's the session ID.
-As the name suggests, this ID is used to manage stateful sessions. **3/ Event ID:** Finally, there's the event ID.
+As the name suggests, this ID is used to manage stateful sessions.
+Session ID must be **globally unique and cryptographically secure**. **3/ Event ID:** Finally, there's the event ID.
 This concept is similar to the DLLP ID mentioned above, used to resume from the next message after the already transmitted event ID if a stream is disconnected.
 When a Client includes a `last-event-id` in the header of a GET request, the Server can use this header to replay messages and resume the stream.

 **Although not mentioned in the specification**, **4/ Stream ID:** In the typescript-sdk implementation, there's also a stream ID assigned to each stream.